 from Sections 7.6 and 7.7, as well as Chapters 9 and 10.

 taken from the book, so you should have a copy.
-It is not recommended that you use a copy of a
+It is a

 For your convenience the textbook is